 When you arrive at Les Murets, you will be greeted first by our wonderful caretaker who lives down the street, and second, by the incredible smell of lavender that permeates the house's thick stone walls and causes just about everyone to say, "Ahhh ...." as they walk through the door.
 It's a welcome feeling, especially after a long trip.

-The interior of the house was completely gutted and renovated recently and has been decorated in soothing, comfortable and casually elegant neutral tones.
-The kitchen has a large central island that is always command central, with a wonderful gathering place for people who want to socialize or help with dinner preparations.
+The interior of the house was completely gutted and renovated in 2019 and has been decorated in soothing, comfortable and casually elegant neutral tones.
+Seating eight people, the kitchen has a large central island that is always command central, with a wonderful gathering place for those who want to socialize or help with dinner preparations.
 The living room/dining room features a large stone fireplace and a comfortable seating area, and a very long dining table that seats twelve.

-There are 4 large double bedrooms that sleep 8 adults (in queen size beds), one small single bedroom downstairs, another single bedroom upstairs that is light and spacious, and one sleeping "loft" in the Petite Maison for two children.
+There are 4 large double bedrooms that sleep 8 adults (in queen size beds), one small single bedroom downstairs, another single bedroom upstairs that is light and spacious, and one sleeping "loft" in the Petite Maison for two children, a couple or a single.
 We were very fortunate that this house actually already had bathrooms for every bedroom, which is a rarity in France.
 When we renovated all the bathrooms, we Americanized it just a touch, adding showers to replace some of the bidets.
 Now all of the main bedrooms have spacious and attractive private bath or shower rooms.